-If a member of the University community has reason to believe that a student is missing, he or she should immediately notify the University Police at 518-437-8600.
+If a member of the University community has reason to believe that a student is missing, he or she should immediately notify the NYCREATES Security at 518-437-8600 and the University Police (Utica) at 315-792-7111.
 Do not wait if you believe a student is missing.
 The sooner the investigation begins the better chance of locating the missing person.

 In addition to registering a general emergency contact, students have the option to identify, confidentially, an individual to be contacted in the event the student is determined to be missing.
-A student who wishes to identify a confidential contact can do so through the on-line residential room registration process.
+A student who wishes to identify a confidential contact can do so through the online residential room registration process.
 A student's confidential "Missing Student" contact information will be accessible only by authorized campus officials and law enforcement in the course of the investigation.